-In the early months of 1947 we saw the introduction of the Male Nurse with the Queen’s District Nursing Association.
+In the early months of 1947 we saw the introduction of the Male Nurse with the Queen’s District Nursing Association (QDNA).
 It was an experiment.
 There were in Great Britain four of us young men, setting out to prove the value and efficiency of our sex in this new sphere of nursing.

 Prior to commencing duties I was naturally keenly interested and filled with conjectures as to the sort of reception I would receive, first, from the general public and secondly from my female counterpart.
 I place my female colleague second because I anticipated, and expected, a cordial welcome from her, in view of her familiarity and acceptance of the male nurse in general hospitals, fever nursing and mental nursing.
 With certain exceptions the old prejudice against males as nurses has disappeared from the nursing profession.